What Is Language Shadowing? A Beginner's Guide

 Pure shadowing (perfect mimicry)

 You don't worry about meaning at first.
 Just match the sound.
 This is great for accent training and getting comfortable with the speed of native speech.
-Argüelles famously did this while walking to amplify the rhythm.
+Some practitioners do it while walking, which amplifies the rhythm.

 You shadow while staying conscious of what's being said.
-This is what most people actually want — fluency that includes comprehension.
-To do this well, you need visible subtitles as you listen, so meaning stays grounded.
+This is what most learners actually want — fluency that includes comprehension.
+To make it work, you need visible subtitles as you go, so meaning stays grounded.
+This is where the friction problem starts (more on that below).

 Try AI Shadowing free →